2026 Poetry Out Missouri State Champion Salvador Gonzalez | photo, Lloyd Grotjan

 POETRY OUT LOUD

 Poetry Out Loud helps students master public speaking skills, build self-confidence, and learn about literary history and contemporary life.
-The program was created in 2006 by the Poetry Foundation and the National Endowment for the Arts (NEA), and is supported by the NEA, and state and jurisdictional arts agencies.
-Missouri has participated in Poetry Out Loud from the beginning.
-The Missouri Arts Council and the Missouri Department of Elementary and Secondary Education work in partnership to bring Poetry Out Loud to Missouri.
+The program was created in 2006 by the Poetry Foundation and the National Endowment for the Arts (NEA), and is supported by the NEA together with state and jurisdictional arts agencies.
+The Missouri Arts Council has brought Poetry Out Loud to Missouri from the program’s beginning.

 MISSOURI’S REGIONAL CHAMPIONS OF POETRY OUT LOUD 2026